 You might be paying too much attention to your tree or not enough.
 Too much and too little water can cause problems.
 Nutrients can be washed from the soil if you water too much, for example.
 Also, pests or diseases like to attack weak trees.
 Other possible causes include fungal diseases, excessive fertilizer, or transplant shock.

 Not necessarily.
 Many tree diseases can be stopped, slowed, and rectified with treatments.
 A certified arborist can make the call for you if you’re not sure.

 In some cases, spots or discoloration on the leaves and fruits or sunken areas on branches (cankers) are visible.
 Other early symptoms of disease include leaf curling and a white, powdery substance on your leaves.
 If you act quickly, you may be able to stop or slow the spread of disease.

 When to Call a Professional

-In severe cases, consulting a professional, licensed arborist near you is an essential first step to save your apple tree.
-If you notice any concerning symptoms in your apple tree, call a tree care professional right away.
+In severe cases, consulting a professional, licensed arborist near you is an essential first step to saving your apple tree.
+No matter what the Osmonds sang, one bad apple can spoil the whole bunch.
+Call a tree care professional right away.
 If your apple tree disease goes ignored, it may become fatal, infest adjacent apple trees, or destroy your harvest.

 A certified arborist can apply treatments and remove infected trees.
-Arborists can even assist homeowners before symptoms occur by performing preventive disease measures.
+Arborists also assist homeowners before symptoms occur by performing preventive disease measures.
 It’s never too early to call a professional arborist for your apple tree, but it can be too late.